carved4/go-secrets/README.md

 - store secrets from your clipboard with one command
 - retrieve secrets to clipboard or display them securely
 - inject all secrets as environment variables into any command
-- list your stored secrets with age tracking (no authentication required)
+- list your stored secrets without authentication
-- rotate secrets individually or in bulk from .env files
 - delete secrets when you're done with them

 ### backup and recovery

 - export encrypted backups of your entire vault
 - import secrets from encrypted backup files
-- automatic backups after add/delete/rotate operations
+- automatic backups after add/delete operations
 - keeps last 10 backups with automatic cleanup

 ### multi-user support